lammps/lammps/doc/src/Modify_requirements.rst

 submitting your code.
-Upon submission of a pull request, checks for error free completion of the HTML and PDF build will be performed and also a spell check, a check for correct anchors and labels, and a check for completeness of references all styles in their corresponding tables and lists is run.
-In case the spell check reports false positives they can be added to the file ``doc/utils/sphinx-config/false_positives.txt``
+Upon submission of a pull request, checks for error free completion of the HTML and PDF build will be performed and also a spell check, a check for correct anchors and labels, and a check for completeness of references to all styles in their corresponding tables and lists is run.
+In case the spell check reports false positives, they can be added to the file ``doc/utils/sphinx-config/false_positives.txt``

 Contributions that add or modify the library interface or "public" APIs from the C++ code or the Fortran module must include suitable doxygen